You can order from our store on the go — click & collect or deliver to you.

 It's Here!
 Volume 6!

-We are pleased to announce Doug Mayer’s latest volume in his popular series on Canadian Pacific Railway’s Revelstoke Division.
+We are pleased to feature Doug Mayer’s latest volume in his popular series on Canadian Pacific Railway’s Revelstoke Division.
 “Volume Six: The Connaught Tunnel” chronicles the planning, construction, and remarkable working life of what was North America’s longest railway tunnel.
 Completed in 1916, the Connaught Tunnel was a “game-changer” for the CPR and a major engineering accomplishment, bypassing the worst sections of the Rogers Pass and dramatically improving its operating conditions.
 At 106 years old on December 16th, the Tunnel continues to be an important part of the Revelstoke Division.

 Like all of his books, Doug Mayer has researched far and wide for archival and photographic content about the Tunnel, putting together a story which he is uniquely qualified to tell.
 Mayer explores topics as diverse as the Tunnel’s innovative design and construction, abandonment of the former Rogers Pass right-of-way, the massive 1931 flood, the Tunnel’s portals and infrastructure, and even the legendary incident of the stalled Selkirk steam locomotive.
 Weighing in at 100 pages and richly illustrated with photographs and archival information, some of which has not been published, this book is sure to please historians, railway buffs, industrial engineering enthusiasts, and anyone curious about the CPR’s Revelstoke Division.